 When you attempt to artificially create the pain, need or problem by asking your referral source or contact to “come up with” people who need what you do, you force the referral process.
-And unfortunately once forced, the referral process never works.
+And unfortunately once forced, the referral process rarely works.

 Why We Think We Have to Ask (Myth #1)